neelavarshad/vm-workshop/Labs/Lab3 - Generalize and Capture Image/Lab3.b - Generalize and Capture Linux Image/README.md

 ### SSH into the Virtual Machine
 1. On your [Azure Portal](htps://portal.azure.com/#home), navigate to the VM you just created.
 Click on **Connect** from the tabs on the left under Settings.
-1. In the SSH blade, upload the path where the downloaded private key resides.
-This will generate the command to ssh into the VM.
+1. In the SSH blade, paste the local path where the downloaded private key resides into the Private key path textbox.
+This will generate the command to ssh into the VM below.
 Copy this command.
+1. Example: when you paste **[C:\Users\CurrentUser\Downloads\vm_key.pem]** into textbox 3, command **ssh -i [C:\Users\CurrentUser\Downloads\vm_key.pem] [user]@[ip]** will be generated at textbox 4.
-1. Open command prompt and paste this into the prompt.
+1. Open command prompt locally and paste this copied command and press enter.
 Type in yes when prompted to authenticate the host.

 ### Generalize the VM
 1. In the SSH window, enter this command **sudo waagent –deprovision+user**